njahn82/hoa_validation/notes.md

 {hoaddata} ships data along with the code, unit testing suite and documentation.

-Questions arise concerning the representation and validity of the open scholarly metadata used:
+ Two questions arise concerning the representation and validity of the open scholarly metadata used:

+0. Representation: Share of total articles indexed.

+venn diagram / over time hybrid

 1. Are open data sources suitable to measure transformative agreements?
 More specifically, do analyses based on {hoaddata} yield comparable results compared to WoS and Scopus? (see RQ2 in https://arxiv.org/pdf/2404.17663)

+- Journals (this is rather straightforward, hopefully)
 - Article volume
 	- Issue: document type definitions differ
 - Country affiliations (first and corresponding authors)